SaidyC/Project_1/README.md

 # Project 1: Marketing Campaign

-Portfolio Project 1: Cleaning "Marketing Campaign" Dataset
+Portfolio Project 1: Cleaning the "Marketing Campaign" Dataset

 In this project I cleaned a dataset from Kaggle named "Marketing Campaign" in MySQL Workbench.